tbruyelle/json-signer/README.md

 # json-signer

-Sign any cosmos transaction using the amino-json sign mode.
+Sign any Cosmos-SDK transaction using the amino-json sign mode.

-It is preferable to rely on a single tool to sign your transaction, instead of the blockchain binary itself, which is often updated and not always audited on time. `json-signer` embraces this and aims to deliver an audited tool that is able to sign any cosmos-sdk transaction.

 `json-signer` supports signing with local private key, ledger and multisig accounts.

-`json-signer` has [E2E tests] for the gaia and govgen chains, but it should work just well with other cosmos-sdk chains.
+`json-signer` has [E2E tests] for the gaia and govgen chains, but it should work just well with other Cosmos-SDK chains.

+## Why

+Your private keys need to be secure, they shouldn't be read by an unaudited tool.

+Cosmos-sdk applications embed a CLI that can read private keys, but the binary is frequently updated and not always audited in time.
+There's always a risk that the lastest version will contain an exploit, a bug or a vulnerability that could expose your private keys to malicious people.

+It is therefore preferable to rely on a single tool to sign your transactions.
+`json-signer` embraces this and aims to deliver an audited tool that can sign any Cosmos-SDK transaction.

 ## Usage